 Well- hopefully, lots of updates to the Iridium apps are what’s next, but that’s unknown.
 Here’s what we do know and are excited to try out:

 Offshore app for i-devices.
-PW’s Offshore app isn’t just for desktop anymore: they’ve released apps for iPad/iPhone.
-I can’t wait to try this out!
+PW’s Offshore app isn’t just for desktop anymore: they also have apps for iPad/iPhone.
 It’s tuned to work with GO!, just like the desktop version, and brings new functionality to our iPad.
 May 2016 update: we made active use of the new Offshore app while sailing from South Africa to the Caribbean, and it was fantastic!
 For screenshots and information, see this post about Weather and Communications on a Passage.

 Saildocs catalog.
 Now Winlink users can now access the catalog of products in Saildocs with GO!, using RMS expressGO! (it’s been available to Sailmail users with the latest version of Airmail software for a while).
 May 2016 update: unfortunately… not a win.
 RMSexpress works occasionally but not consistently.
 On the other hand, we can use our Iridium inbox to submit Saildocs requests, too.